 Which foods should I avoid on a high-protein diet?

-A high-protein eating plan is similar to a low-carb diet in that both require a reduction of total carb intake.
+Many high-protein eating plans are similar to a low-carb diet in that they require a reduction of total carb intake.

 Many processed foods are high in carbs.
 This list includes choices such as: